slatedocs/slate/source/includes/sending_funds/_payments.md

 currency | string | The 3 letter ISO currency code for the payment. **Note:**: BXC is the Beyonic Test Currency code.
 See the "Testing" section for more information.
-Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) account | long integer | The ID of the account from which the payment is made description | string | The payment description phone_nos | list | A list of phone numbers that this payment was sent to start_date | string | The date that the payment is scheduled to be delivered, in the UTC timezone.
+Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) account | long integer | The ID of the account from which the payment is made description | string | The payment description phone_nos | dictionary | A dictionary of phone numbers that this payment was sent to and the amounts sent to each number **New in v5** Before v5, this was a list of phone numbers only start_date | string | The date that the payment is scheduled to be delivered, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ" metadata | hash | Any custom metadata that was added to the contact object at creation time state | string | The payment state.
 One of: new, validated, approval_needed, approval_requested, approved, rejected, scheduled, processed, processed_with_errors or cancelled